serenity-is/blog/2022-10-09-source-generators.md

 - Server Types
 - Row Fields

-First three can be considered similar to our `dotnet sergen` tool's `mvc`, `clienttypes` and `servertypings` commands, but unlike `sergen` these source generators produce code while you are editing code in Visual Studio, unlike `sergen` which generates code on build.
+First three can be considered similar to our `dotnet sergen` tool's `mvc`, `clienttypes` and `servertypings` commands, but unlike `sergen` these source generators produce code while you are editing code in Visual Studio, not just on build.

 ## Enabling Source Generators